planetmarshall/web-algodynamic/_posts/2011-10-12-solving-listener-crossword-4151-with-mathematica.md

 Note the duplicates.
 This is because {% m B I = I B %}, but we cannot eliminate them because the rules used to produce them are different, and so will lead to different partial solutions.
 By applying the constraints systematically, we have reduced the number of potential solutions for 21 Across from 90 to just 4.

-[singlepic id=178 float=left w=256]We then repeat this process in a recursive manner, using one of the valid solutions to 21 across, and the rules that  were used to generate it, to examine the next clue.
+{% gimg 5987694599140124530 left %}We then repeat this process in a recursive manner, using one of the valid solutions to 21 across, and the rules that  were used to generate it, to examine the next clue.
 We continue in this fashion until either the crossword is filled, or we reach a dead end ( which is more likely ).
 If we reach a dead end, we backtrack ( hence the name ) to one of the possibilities we haven't tried yet.

 Why is this approach any more efficient than the brute force enumeration described above?
 The key is the generation of partial solutions in a tree like fashion, and the ability to eliminate them when we know that they could not possibly form part of a full solution.
 When we eliminate such a partial solution because it didn't satisfy the constraints, we eliminate all the possible solutions leading from that branch.
 For example, when we eliminated the rule {% m A=2 %} because it produced a solution to 19 Down that was too short, it eliminates not just one solution but all {% m 9!\times 2^{27}=48,704,929,136,640 %} solutions incorporating that rule.
 Not bad for a single calculation.